-- 1. LL101 College Composition C or higher - 2.
-GE Literature Course C or higher - 3.
-GE Mathematics Course C or higher - Candidates may mix and match options 1-4 to meet the Pre-Professional skills requirements. - Option 5: Post Baccalaureate GPA of 3.0 or higher and Praxis II Content Test with a passing score. - 3.
-Complete CM101 Public Speaking with a B or higher. - 4.
+~ Candidates may mix and match Options 1-4 to meet the Pre-Professional skills requirements.
+If choosing to do this, please speak with Administrative Assistant.

+Option 5: Post Baccalaureate GPA of 3.0 or higher and Praxis II Content Test with a passing score.

+- 3. Complete CM101 Public Speaking with a B or higher. - 4.
 Complete ED195 Introduction to Education with a B or higher. - 5.
 Complete Level I Professional Coursework with a C or higher unless required grade is stated. - 6.
 Maintain an overall GPA of 3.0 or higher. - 7.
 Successful completion of 40 field hours. - 8.
 Dispositions from department. - 9.
-Portfolio
+Portfolio.

-I understand that in order to proceed in STEP Level II, & III Professional and Methods Classes and STEP Level IV Clinical Teaching:
+I understand that in order to proceed in STEP Level II & III Professional and Methods Classes and STEP Level IV Clinical Teaching:

-- 1. I must maintain at least the following: - 2.75 in my overall grade point average - 2.
-I must complete a portfolio with all required information to present to STEP when the above requirements are completed in order to be accepted to STEP. - 3.
-I must complete all my professional education courses with a grade of C or higher . - 4.
+- 1. I must maintain at least the following: 2.75 in my overall grade point average. - 2.
+I must develop a portfolio with all required information to present to STEP when the above requirements are completed to be accepted to STEP. - 3.
+I must complete all my professional education courses with a grade of C or higher unless another grade is stated. - 4.
 Elementary majors must complete all content education courses with a grade of C or higher.